DarthKoder/Hunter-Kitchen-Designs/README.md

 ## Features

-* This website is targeting people who want to win a trip to the moon.
+* This website is targeting people who a bespoke kitchen in their home.
+* The user can view all galleries and things to consider to help them make choices towards their new kitchen design.
-* They can do that by navigating to the sign-up page and filling out a form.
+* They can contact us with any queries or to make any bookings by navigating to the Contact Us page and filling out the form.
 * Responsive on all device sizes.

 ### Existing Features